marcwalkr/todo-list/README.md

-# todo-list
-A Todo List web app.
+A Todo List web app built as an assignment for The Odin Project JavaScript course.